 Number of visits: Prisoners are given visitation points, where prisoners are assessed a point for weekday visits and three points for weekend and holiday visits.
 While the exact point totals and limitations vary by prison facility, the idea is that prisoners can only receive so many visits each month.
 This tends to be five or six, depending on the days selected and local policies.
 Such policies should be available for review at each prison’s page at www.bop.gov.

 What visitors can wear when they visit prisoners: Outside of approval and visit limitations, there are also limitations placed on visitor attire and what can be brought into the institution.
-Generally speaking, short skits, skin-tight clothes, anything blue or tan, and open-toed shoes are prohibited.
+Visitors must abide by the dress code or they may be refused visitation.
+Below is a list of clothing items that are generally not permitted:

 What visitors can bring when they visit a prison: Visitors are restricted to bringing in a wallet, car keys, and a clear plastic bag with money in it for use in the vending machines.
 All visitors must present a valid, government-issued photo ID, along with submitting to a search of person via metal detector or other methods.
 The vending machine is a highlight for many prisoners as the food in the vending machines is better fare than the food in prison.
 Due to the change machine usually being out of order, it is a good idea for visitors to bring perhaps $10 to $15 in quarters.

-Limited contact with prisoners when visiting: During visits there are also limits to contact permitted.
+Limited contact with prisoners when visiting: During visits there are also limits to physical contact permitted.
 Prisoners and visitors are allowed to embrace at the beginning and end of visits, which are conducted in a designated area of the prison (e.g., the Visitation Room), but not throughout the visit.
 While most prison guards will permit the holding of hands, groping and ongoing kissing are prohibited.
+The Federal Bureau of Prisons does not permit conjugal visits.

 How long visits with prisoners last: The length of visitation time with federal prisoners depends on the local prison facility, but most visits can last for several hours (e.g., three or four).